saigontechnology/Puppy/Puppy.DataTable/Readme.md

 # Puppy.DataTable Document
 > Project Created by [**Top Nguyen**](http://topnguyen.net)

+- Configurable for DataTable from Server Side.
+- Support Search: Number Range, Date Time Range, Enum
-- Support response and request/search Enum as Display Name ??
-Description ??
-Name
+- Support response and search Enum data as `Display Name` ?? `Description` ?? `Name`
-- Support Search Number Range
-- Support Search Date Time Range
+- Support Custom and transform response data.
+Ex: Difference DateTime format for each endpoint.
+- Support set global or specific format for DateTime property.
+If global and specific is not set, auto parse mode will be applied.
 - Support Filter Type: Select, Text, None
-- Support Additional Data
+- Support submit `Additional Data` for each request, you can access all data including additional in server-side via `Data` property.
-- Support Develop Mode: for debug purpose.
+- Support Develop Mode: for debug purpose: `console.log` request, response and config of DataTable.

 # How To Use